cash2one/lsv_ads_txt_crawler/README.md

 My goal is to make this application completely self sufficient, where a user can clone it to their box, run a single python file, and get going.
 Though I suspect splitting up the scraper and the web server is a good practice to have.

+Additionally, a simple web app is started that will show the last good 1000 scraped entries, and the export CSV option only exports rows with valid ads.txt data, sites with no Ads.txt stuff is not exported, let me know if this is a desirable feature.

 <a href="https://i.imgur.com/jG1msrQg.png" target="_blank">Screenshot</a>

+## See it Live

+A version of this is running [here](http://luissastre.ca), but please note my web server is very slow and this is scraping the top 100k sites indefinitely, so please bare with me :)!

 ## Getting Started